 In-depth/year-long field based experiences; opportunities for exemplary educators to teach in preparation programs and collaboration in identifying and selecting candidates for programs who meet local needs

-Partnering with four public and seven independent schools, the program offers a residency model wherein graduate students spend a year in a school while completing their degree.
+Partnering with four public and seven independent schools, this program offers a residency model wherein graduate students spend a year in a school while completing their degree.
 Schools are located in Massachusetts in Belmont, Cambridge, Lincoln, Needham, Newton, Westwood, Beverly, Andover, and in South Berwick, Maine.
-Graduates of the Collaborative Internship Program are highly marketable and find employment in schools regionally and nationally.
+Graduates of this program are highly marketable and find employment in schools regionally and nationally.
+Read more about teacher residency programs.

 Yearlong Internships in Schools/Districts